Barak-Erd\H{o}s graphs and the infinite-bin model: Length of the longest path in Barak-Erd o o s graphs

 We have coupled the IBM($\mu_p$) $(Y_n)$ with a growing sequence of Barak-Erd\H{o}s graphs, in such a way that for any $n \in \N$, the length of the longest path in the Barak-Erd\H{o}s graph of size $n$ is given by $B(Y_n,1)$.
-Therefore, \eqref{eq:coupling} is a direct consequence of Proposition \ref{prop:speedIBM}.
+Therefore, \eqref{eq:coupling} is a direct consequence of Proposition~\ref{prop:speedIBM}.

 We now use \eqref{eqn:encadrementSpeed} to bound the function $C$.
-In \cite{FK}, Foss and Konstantopoulos obtained upper and lower bounds for $C(p)$, that are tight enough for $p$ close to $1$ to give the first five terms of the Taylor expansion of $C$ around $p=1$:
+We recall from the introduction that in \cite{FK}, Foss and Konstantopoulos obtained upper and lower bounds for $C(p)$, that are tight enough for $p$ close to $1$ to give the first five terms of the Taylor expansion of $C$ around $p=1$ (see \eqref{eqn:taylorFK}).
 We use measures with finite support to approach $\mu_p$, as in the proof of Proposition~\ref{prop:speedIBM}.
 We obtain two sequences of functions that converge exponentially fast toward $C$ on $[\epsilon,1]$ for any $\epsilon>0$.
 Let $k \geq 1$, we set

-We write $L_k(p) = v_{\underline{\mu}_p^k}$ and $U_k(p) = v_{\bar{\mu}_p^k}$.
-By \eqref{eqn:encadrementSpeed}, for any $k \geq 1$ we have $L_k(p) \leq C(p) \leq U_k(p)$.
+We write $\underline{C}_k(p) = v_{\underline{\mu}_p^k}$ and $\bar{C}_k(p) = v_{\bar{\mu}_p^k}$.
+By \eqref{eqn:encadrementSpeed}, for any $k \geq 1$ we have $\underline{C}_k(p) \leq C(p) \leq \bar{C}_k(p)$.
 Moreover, as a (very crude) upper bound, for any $p \in [0,1]$ we have